ibm-cloud-docs/EventStreams/using_rest_producer.md

 Use the v2 endpoint of the producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
 With the v2 endpoint you can use the {{site.data.keyword.messagehub}} schema registry by specifying the schema for the avro data type.

-The following code shows an example of sending a message of `sh` type by using curl:
+The following code shows an example of sending a message of `text` type by using curl:

 ```sh
 curl -v -X POST \